The right red-light therapy dosing – A Luminousred guide

 • How long should I use it?

-This knowledge is essential, as overdoing treatments will decrease effectiveness.
+This knowledge is essential, as overdoing regimens will decrease effectiveness.
 After all, what’s the point in that at the end of the day?

-What do you want out of red-light therapy?
+What do you want out of red-light usage?

 Research suggests numerous benefits of red-light therapy.
-The main ones are skin health, hormonal health, hair growth, less pain, less inflammation, cellular health, and better circulation.1, 2, 3, 4, 5, 6 Now depending on what your “goal” is, there are different treatment areas and protocols you should follow.
+The main ones are skin health, hormonal balance, hair growth, cellular activity, and better circulation.1, 2, 3, 4, 5, 6 Now depending on what your “goal” is, there are different regimen areas and protocols you should follow.

-How strong would my red-light therapy device be (at various distances)?
+How strong would my red-light device be (at various distances)?

 Most studies show the benefits of red and near-infrared light therapy at light outputs of 20- 200mW/cm2.
 The keywords here are power density and distance.7, 8, 9, 10